santiagoromero20/CarModel-Classification/README.md

 `1.2.
 Scripts/` : This folder contains various important scripts use on different parts of the project.
 Each one of them has a clear description of its role and functionallity.

 `1.3.
-Notebooks/` : This folder contains two Jupyter Notebooks, the EDA and the Report which basically is the evaluation notebook of the final selected model.
+Notebooks/` : This folder contains two Jupyter Notebooks, the EDA and the Evaluation which basically is the evaluation notebook of the final selected model.

 `1.4.
 Models/` : This folder contains a single script, which is in charge of the model creation.
 Here the CNN is coded with its respective hyperparameters.